Federal Motor Carrier Safety Administration (FMCSA), DOT.

 Using the SAE levels described above, the Department draws a distinction between Levels 0-2 and 3-5 based on whether the human driver or the automated system is primarily responsible for monitoring the driving environment.
-For the purposes of this Federal Register notice, the Agency's primary focus is SAE Levels 3-5 ADS.
+For the purposes of this Federal Register notice and the July 12 public listening session, the Agency's primary focus is SAE Levels 3-5 ADS.

-FMCSA encourages the development of these advanced safety technologies for use on CMVs, and at the same time, recognizes the need to work with the States to ensure that, from an operations standpoint, all testing and use of these advanced safety systems is conducted in a manner that ensures the safe operation of ADS-equipped commercial vehicles.
+The FMCSA encourages the development of these advanced safety technologies for use in CMVs.
+The Agency also recognizes the need to work with the States and localities to ensure that all testing and use of these advanced safety systems supports the safe operation and deployment of ADS-equipped CMVs.

 FMCSA's 2018 Request for Comments

-Oral comments from the public will be heard throughout the meeting.
-Members of the public may submit written comments to public docket referenced at the beginning of this notice using any of the following methods:
+Oral comments from the public will be heard during the meeting.
+Members of the public may also submit written comments to public docket referenced at the beginning of this notice using any of the following methods:

 Federal eRulemaking Portal: Go to http://www.regulations.gov.
 Follow the online instructions for submitting comments.

 Mail: Docket Management Facility; U.S. Department of Transportation, 1200 New Jersey Avenue SE, Room W12-140, Washington, DC 20590.

 Hand Delivery: U.S. Department of Transportation, 1200 New Jersey Avenue SE, West Building, Room W12-140, Washington, DC, between 9 a.m. and 5 p.m., E.T.
 Monday through Friday, except Federal holidays.